-3.1.Better for comparing scores rather than compliance with a threshold
+12. Cautions on the use of Models - Better for comparing scores rather than compliance with a threshold

-BFMs are designed to take into account a range of factors relating to fatigue and to convert these into simple numerical scores representing fatigue risk.
+BMMs are designed to consider a range of factors relating to fatigue and to convert these into simple numerical scores representing fatigue risk.
 These scores can be used for performing comparisons (of schedules, for instance) or for evaluating a schedule against an upper fatigue limit.
 However, it is vital to avoid overly simplistic interpretations of the numerical estimates provided by the models.

-3.2.Fatigue score limits must be validated
+Fatigue score limits must be validated

 It is essential for any specified upper limit for fatigue scores to be validated in the operational environment in which they are to be used.
-The failure to validate limits or 'cut-off' scores in this manner could result in practices that undermine the quality of the FRMS and result in operational staff having minimal confidence in the system.
-In the worst case overreliance on biomathematical models could result in an FRMS that actually degrades fatigue management.
+The failure to validate limits or 'cut-off' scores in this manner could result in practices that undermine the quality of mitigations and result in operational staff having minimal confidence in the system.
+In the worst-case overreliance on biomathematical models could result in a situation that actually degrades fatigue management.

-3.3.Should not be used in isolation or as a go/no go criteria such models can give the illusion of being precise and quantitative despite the fact that they simply predict a qualitative measure such as subjective fatigue.
+Should not be used in isolation or as a go/no go criteria

+When a biomathematical model is included in a fatigue management program or FRMS, complementary strategies to pro-actively identify and manage fatigue must also be considered.
+Flight crews and operational decision makers need to be educated to interpret the biomathematical model's output appropriately.
+The outputs of such models can give the illusion of being precise and quantitative despite the fact that they simply predict a qualitative measure such as subjective fatigue.
 Education, audits and the use of additional objective measures should ensure that a balanced view of the opportunities and limitations of models is maintained within an organisation's fatigue risk management culture and operational practices.
-Scores derived from BFMs cannot provide a "green light" for operational safety, but should rather be used as one of a number of risk management controls and complemented, for example, by crew fatigue monitoring and practices for ensuring adequate rest and sleep.
+Scores derived from BMMs cannot provide a "green light" for operational safety, but should rather be used as one of a number of risk management controls and complemented, for example, by crew fatigue monitoring and practices for ensuring adequate rest and sleep.